-Varicose veins can reformulate or new spider veins can develop as we age or due to trauma to the skin.
-Ascerla does not treat varicose veins that are larger than 3 millimeters (about one-eight of an inch) in diameter.
+Varicose veins can reformulate, or new spider veins can develop as we age or due to trauma to the skin.
+Ascerla does not treat varicose veins that are larger than 3 millimeters (about one-eighth of an inch) in diameter.

 What to expect after vein treatment

-For 2 to 3 days after your treatment: Avoid exposure to direct sunlight, tanning beds, hot tubs or saunas.
-Do not use a heating pad or ice on area treated without direction from Dr. Jenny.
-It is also suggested to avoid heavy or strenuous exercise or sitting for long periods of time, such as long-distance car or plane rides.
+For 2 to 3 days after your treatment: Avoid exposure to direct sunlight, tanning beds, hot tubs, or saunas.
+Do not use a heating pad or ice on the area treated without direction from Dr. Jenny.
+It is also suggested to avoid heavy or strenuous exercise or sitting for long periods, such as a long-distance car or plane rides.